In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

-It is far easier for an auditory learner to digest information that they hear than when they see it visually.
+It is far easier for auditory learners to digest information that they hear than when they see it visually.

 But that doesn’t mean they cannot process critical information through reading course work, for example.

-No, an auditory learner will read out loud or in their heads while working through a textbook as a way to use their auditory preferences to learn.
+No, an auditory learners will read out loud or in their heads while working through a textbook as a way to use their auditory preferences to learn.

-An auditory learner also loves attending lectures, watching video lectures or taking in audio lessons.
+An auditory learner also loves attending lectures, watching video lectures, or taking audio lessons.

 So bear that in mind when looking for the perfect personal training certification if this is indeed your learning style.